 The board shall consist of no less than three and no more than nine directors.

 The Company shall have no more than three auditors with up to three deputy auditors.
-The auditor’s term of office shall last until the end of the Annual General Meeting which is held during the fourth financial year after the auditor was elected.
+A registered accounting firm may be elected as auditor.
+The auditor’s term of office shall last until the end of the Annual General Meeting that is held during the first, second, third or fourth financial year after the auditor was elected.

 The Company’s financial year shall be the calendar year.